-- Oil the baking dish (for granola's I use my big Pampered Chef stoneware roasting pan) with 1 tablespoon coconut oil to avoid granola sticking to the bottom and the soaking after that goes along with it.
+- Oil the baking dish (for granola's I use my big Pampered Chef stoneware roasting pan) with coconut oil to avoid granola sticking to the bottom.

 - In a small saucepan on low, heat the coconut oil and raw honey just until the oil is melted.

 - Place the rest of the ingredients into a 9x13 pan and using clean hands, toss them together.

 - When the honey and coconut oil are melted and blended together well, drizzle onto granola ingredients and stir to combine.

 - Set in the oven, stirring every 15 minutes until done to your preference (about 45 minutes to one hour).
 Granola should begin to turn light brown and will have a light crunch to it.

 - Let cool before serving.